johnreynoldsventure/Trules-for-decisions/docs/_posts/2019-05-14-How-to-keep-deliberations-on-track.md

 Trules is built to make following these techniques and rules easier, but they're not that hard to apply on your own (tedious, but not hard).

-To begin, aleay remember that deliberations are discussions that have a goal.
+To begin, always remember that deliberations are discussions that have a goal.
 To avoid disruptions, delays and deadlocks you have to keep the focus on the goal.
 Discussions can be wide-ranging, wandering and circuitous but deliberations can't (or they'll fail).